 Indonesia is famous for being one of the major furniture manufacturers, with nearly $2 billion USD worth of furniture being exported every year.
-The supply is as high as it is versatile.
+The supply of furniture, called ‘mebel’ in Indonesian, is as high as it is versatile.
 As a potential furniture buyer in Indonesia, you need to know the essentials in order to make successful purchases.
 Especially as a novice, it is easy to lose track of the essentials.
 This guide will help you avoid nasty surprises when buying Indonesian furniture, especially for import and export.

 Where to buy furniture in Indonesia?